squarepupil/website-pages/src/stories.md

 ## Full Stories

+    > Sometimes people ask how we think [my daughter] will do in "the real world" after a Sudbury education.
+In the "real world", the pace of technological and social change means that successful people need to be continuous learners and skilled collaborators, eager to try new things and not too worried about whether their experiments will initially fail.
+Those are the skills that Sudbury nurtures.
+Our daughter will be much more prepared for "the real world" than most of her traditionally schooled peers.

-    1. [My daughter] is so very happy she woke up at 5:00 AM ASKING IF SHE COULD GO TO SCHOOL YET!
+    > [My daughter] is so very happy she woke up at 5:00 AM ASKING IF SHE COULD GO TO SCHOOL YET!
 I am sure as parents you know how much that means to me;
       there is just no feeling like it.

-    1. I just want to share that this year has been pivotal for [my son] and I feel that A&I has pretty much saved his experience with education.
+    > I just want to share that this year has been pivotal for [my son] and I feel that A&I has pretty much saved his experience with education.
 I think I have one of the most balanced, self-motivated and un-cranky teenagers that could ever exist!
 I also want to share that our experience at A&I has directly affected my teaching strategy, with teenagers specifically.

-    1. What image pops into mental view when one hears, yet again, that it takes a village to raise a child?
+    > What image pops into mental view when one hears, yet again, that it takes a village to raise a child?
 A bunch of adults, all available to cast a benevolently watchful eye upon whoever’s child happens  to be underfoot as they set a virtuous and practical example by going about their business.
 All good.
 What is missing from this virtual tableau?
+    >

-       The sound of small feet
+    >  The sound of small feet
       hurrying, the annoyed sighs of teens deploying their dirt-palmed clean-up crew, a chicken coop being raised on academic real estate, music, laughter, and all kids raising each other in their real world, in real time, learning to own the reality of their actions.
 To use an adult-shrink-speak term, the kids learn “agency” at Arts and Ideas Sudbury School, just ‘cause they can.
       With the tableau thus filled in, the village becomes complete.

-    1. I had a flooding rush of joy and gratitude yesterday (I felt down right verklempt) when I dropped R off for school just for the simple fact that W--who is a fair bit older than R (in kid years)--waited while holding the door for R as he scaled a wall to go into school.
+    >  I had a flooding rush of joy and gratitude yesterday (I felt down right verklempt) when I dropped R off for school just for the simple fact that W--who is a fair bit older than R (in kid years)--waited while holding the door for R as he scaled a wall to go into school.
 W